CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/bigquery-connection/README.md

 BUILD SUCCESSFUL in 21s
 ```

+The sink connection is defined in the [cdata-connections.yml](../main-app/src/main/resources/spec/cdata-connections.yml) file,
+and can be found at `./main-app/build/tmp/test-data/sink-ds` after running the command.
+The above example is writing
+data to the Connection from a [BigQuery Sample table](https://cloud.google.com/bigquery/public-data#sample_tables).

-## Run Locally in a Docker Container With Spark-Submit
+## Run Locally in a Docker Container With Spark-submit

 To run this example in a Docker container with local Cortex clients (from the parent directory):
 ```